cloudmesh/classes/docs/source/assignments.rst

 used to copy homework assignments that are intendet for individual submissions.

-When working in a team, please force yourself to use English as the communication language for the team work.
+When working in a team, we recommend that you use English as the communication language.
 This will help those that are not native English speakers.

 Week 1